 TUBAC area (annotated map: http://goo.gl/maps/yDqi0)

-The #BROWN THRASHER continued at Santa Gertrudis Lane on 3/17 (m.ob.)
+A #BROWN THRASHER continued at Santa Gertrudis Lane this week (m.ob.)

 The revised 8th edition of Tucson Audubon's Finding Birds in Southeast